Wieslaw L. Nowinski Bio

 Outstanding Poles 2012: Prof. Nowinski with former Polish President and Solidarity leader Lech Walesa.

 Dr. Nowinski has been conferred with 45 awards and honors; 30 awards are from leading medical societies, including Magna cum Laude (radiological Oscar) from the Radiological Society of North America in 2009 and 2004; Magna cum Laude from the European Congress of Radiology in 2000; Summa cum Laude in 2014, 2012, 2008 and 1997, and Magna cum Laude in 2009 and 2005 from the American Society of Neuroradiology; and Highly commended in 2013 (in medical book category) from the British Medical Association.
 Dr. Nowinski received the Knight’s Cross of Merit from the President of the Republic of Poland in 2005.
-He was named The Outstanding Pole in the world in 2012.
+He was named The Outstanding Pole in the World in 2012.
 He was a finalist of the Asian Innovation Award 2010 for his stroke work organized by The Wall Street Journal and Credit Swiss.
-He received Pioneer in Medicine title from SBMT/USA in 2013.
+He received the Pioneer in Medicine title from SBMT/USA in 2013.
 In 2014, Dr. Nowinski was a nominee (within the top three) for the European Inventor Award in the Lifetime Achievement category.

 Brain Atlases